xlinxlin/ontpipeline2/OntPipeline/docs/source/BasecallingSettings.rst

 enable_trimming [2]_ (Default)
 _________________________________
 .. note::
-  * Set value: enable trimming of the adapter from the beginning of the read before basecalling.
+  * Set value: enable trimming of the adapter from the beginning of the read before base calling.

 ..
 [1] Guppy v3.0.3 Release https://community.nanoporetech.com/posts/guppy-3-0-release